Erika Cosby: Early life and education

-Erika Ranee Cosby was born on April 8, 1965 in Los Angeles, California, the oldest of five children born to Camille Olivia (née Hanks) and William Henry Cosby, Jr. All five of the siblings' names began with E, for "excellence."
-Erika has two living siblings: sisters Erinn (born 1966) and Evin (born 1976).
-Her brother, Ennis Cosby (born in 1969), was murdered in 1997.
-A younger sister, Ensa Cosby (born in 1973), died of kidney disease in 2018.
+Erika Ranee Cosby was born on April 8, 1965, in Los Angeles, California, the oldest of five children born to Camille Olivia (née Hanks) and William Henry Cosby, Jr. All five of the siblings' names began with E, for "excellence."
+Erika has two living siblings: sisters Erinn (b.
+1966) and Evin (b.
+1976).
+Her brother, Ennis Cosby (b.
+1969), was murdered in 1997.
+Her younger sister, Ensa Cosby (b.
+1973), died of kidney disease in 2018.

-Following high school, Cosby attended Wesleyan University, graduating with a Bachelor of Arts degree in 1987.
+Following high school at Northfield Mount Hermon, Cosby attended Wesleyan University, graduating with a Bachelor of Arts degree in 1987.
 After Wesleyan, she attended the School of Visual Arts in New York City, earning a Bachelor of Fine Arts in 1989.
 She then attended the University of California, Berkeley and graduated in 1991 with a Masters of Fine Arts.

 Following the completion of her MFA, Cosby attended the Skowhegan School of Painting and Sculpture in Maine for a nine-week summer residency course.